As ministers of the Word, we know the weight and responsibility that come with delivering a sermon.

 Prayer before preaching a sermon

 Before ascending to that pulpit, ministers need to have fervent prayers that are purposeful as a result of their supreme authority.
-So they must go through a short prayer before preaching the word of God.
+So they must go through a short prayer before a sermon.

 By humbling themselves and giving up all control, preachers open their hearts to hear from God so that they can communicate his message as he wants it received.